 HDD Manufacturers Push SMR

-With mass-produced HAMR still a ways off, SMR is playing an increasingly central part of plans to increase capacity, featuring prominently in the recent roadmaps of the Big Three HDD manufacturers.
+While HAMR technology plays a huge role in increasing areal density, SMR remains a central part of plans to increase capacity, and features prominently in the recent roadmaps of the Big Three HDD manufacturers.

 RELATED READING